weisong44/infra-mgmt-monitor/README.md

    is a preparation for intermediate computation - many cases the reported raw data will go through some sort of stream processing facilities to have metrics calculated.
 In addition, Kafka also serves as a buffer for raw data.
  - InfluxDB itself claims to be a high performance and scalable time series database.
-   But it is a relatively new product, which will have to be battle proofed.
+   It offers a SQL-like query interface and rich set of language bindings, which were simple enough to start with.
+In addition, it's been actively developed.
+But it is relatively new (1 year old), which will have to be battle proofed.
+Not much investigation has been done in terms of its query performance.
+It internally uses LevelDB, which is a key-value
+   store: this is a bit doubtable!
 Alternatives could be OpenTSDB, if stream product such as Spark is also used.
  - Grafana is a neat general purpose dashboard
  - RRDTool was also looked at, and deemed to be not suitable: it is generally a single-box solution.
 The Carbon layer Graphite added some tweaks to make the RRD-based Whisper